 Indoor Courts.
-For all rounds of competition, a minimum of six indoor courts should be secured throughout the championships in case of inclement weather.
+For all rounds of competition, a minimum of four indoor courts when hosting one gender and a minimum of six indoor courts when hosting both should be secured throughout the championships in case of inclement weather.
 All indoor courts should be tennis specific.